ModelEarth/localsite/start/README.md

 ### We'll help you create a custom page in our "apps" repo

-[Clone the apps repo](https://github.com/modelearth/apps) for embedding starter samples.
+Fork the the [apps repo](https://github.com/modelearth/apps), the [localsite repo](https://github.com/modelearth/localsite), and the [io repo](https://github.com/modelearth/io).
+Place in the same webroot.
+(More local webroot setup info below.)

 <a href="../../io/team/">Contact our team for pointers</a> and <a href="../../community/challenge/meetups/">join us on Slack</a>

 More <a href="../../community/start/">Starter Samples</a> - maps, charts, widgets<br><br>

+# Local Webroot Setup

-### You can also create a website using free GitHub hosting
+### You can use these steps to create a website with free GitHub hosting

 The Localsite Framework is designed to allow multiple Github repos (using JQuery, React,&nbsp;Vue, etc.) to communicate using hash values.